What if my landlord won’t let me get my stuff after I was evicted?

-Getting a lawyer, community legal clinic, or student legal aid society to contact your landlord might also solve the problem.
+Getting a lawyer, community legal clinic, or student legal service organization to contact your landlord might also solve the problem.

-If those things don’t work, you can apply to the Board using the Board Form T2.
+If those things don't work, you can apply to the LTB using the LTB Form T2.

-The Board can order your landlord to give you back your belongings.
+The LTB can order your landlord to give you back your belongings.

-The Board can also order your landlord to pay you compensation for any losses or harm caused by their actions.
+The LTB can also order your landlord to pay you compensation for any losses or harm caused by their actions.

-The Board also has other powers.
+The LTB also has other powers.
 Get legal advice to make sure you ask for everything you might be entitled to in your case.

-You must follow the right steps to get the Board to hear your case.
-And you will have to show evidence to the Board to prove that there is a problem.
+You must follow the right steps to get the LTB to hear your case.
+And you will have to show to the LTB to prove that there is a problem.

-It is best to apply to the Board within one year from the day the 72-hour period ended.
-The Board can only deal with problems going back one year before you applied.
+It is best to apply to the LTB within one year from the day the 72-hour period ended.
+The LTB can only deal with problems going back one year before you applied.

 If you want to get your things back, you should apply as soon as possible.